gregfjohnson/rbtree/README.md

     while ((found = rbtree_iter_next(&iter)) != NULL) {
         ...
     }

+A common usage pattern is for the client to malloc() instances of their data type, populate them, and insert them into a red black tree.
+Then, at clean-up time, delete each data value from the tree and free() it.

 Here are a few thoughts on the approach that guided this implementation.